How donor data research can improve donor retention

 The Impact of Donor Data Research on Retention

-These are some of the specific, tangible benefits of donor data research that simultaneously result in nonprofit supporters sticking around for the long haul.
+These are some of the specific, tangible benefits of donor data research that result in nonprofit supporters sticking around for the long haul.

 Personalization in communications